utshomax/postman-docs/src/pages/docs/administration/team-settings.md

 To make your [team profile](https://go.postman.co/settings/team/general) public, do the following:

-1. In **Team settings**, select **Team profile**.
+1. In **Team Settings**, select **Team profile**.
 1. Select **Make team profile public** to set the profile to public.

 <img alt="Make your team profile public" src="https://assets.postman.com/postman-docs/v10/team-settings-make-profile-public-v10.jpg" width="300px"/>

 ## Making your team discoverable

-You can select **Team Discovery** from the left-hand menu to view your options for making your team discoverable to other Postman users with email addresses from your team's domain.
+Select **Team discovery** from the left-hand menu to view your options for making your team discoverable to other Postman users with email addresses from your team's domain.

-See [Team Discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/) for more information on this feature and the admin and user experience it provides.
+See [Enabling team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/) for more information.

 ## Adding custom domains